Tips & Tricks

 - Stays abroad

-- Consume of media (music, movies, books, websites, podcasts...) in the target language
+- Media (music, movies, books, websites, podcasts, etc...) in the target language

 - Language learning apps such as babbel or duolingo